fastlane/fastlane/deliver/Deliverfile.md

 ##### phased_release

 Enable or disable the phased releases feature of iTunes Connect.
 If set to `true`, the update will be released over a 7 day period.
-Default value is `false`.
+Default behavior is to leave whatever you defined on iTunes Connect.

 ```ruby
 phased_release true